 In the news

-Every now and then I have an article published on various MSP news websites.
+Every now and then I have an article published on various MSP news websites, or influential blogs.
 Here’s a selection of the most recent articles.

 I am a member of CIPR, the Chartered Institute of Public Relations.